-The clicks/cost report in the tool lets you compare the visit, cost, and revenue related data of all your paid online marketing channels.
-You can get a comparison of how much each campaign costs, what the revenue from each campaign is, calculate the ROI and compare the maargins you get from each marketing campaign.
-Effectively letting you compare each digital marketing channel’s cost effectiveness in your marketing mix.
+The clicks/cost report in the tool lets you compare the click-through rates, cost, and the conversion rate of all your paid online marketing channels.
+You can get a comparison of how much each campaign costs, what the revenue from each campaign is, calculate the ROI, and compare the margins you get from each marketing campaign.
+Effectively letting you compare each digital marketing channel’s cost-effectiveness in your marketing mix.

 Working with Flying Cow Design

 Flying Cow Design has a track record of over 20 years of professional web design.
-What differentiates us from most web design companies is that our focus is not only on web design, but on building a strong online presence for our clients.
-Understanding the changing search engine guidelines and being proficient in SEO has helped us build a strong web presence for many of our clients through a combination of our web design and internet marketing services.
-To see how we can help you build a strong web presence, write to us today!
+Our focus is not only on web design, but on building a strong online presence for our clients.
+Understanding the changing search engine guidelines and being proficient in SEO has helped us develop a strong web presence for many of our clients through a combination of our web design and internet marketing services.
+We want to help your marketing efforts pay off.
+To see how we can help you build a strong web presence, contact us today!